Image Slider

 The logo of Mr. Cheesecake over an image of cheesecake on plates.

 Mr. Cheesecake is a relatively new entry to the Tokyo cheesecake scene.
-After operating an online shop for several years, Mr. Cheesecake opened its first permanent shop at Tokyo Station in September of 2024.
-Chef Tamura Koji first moved to France to train at some of the top restaurants in the country before returning home to open Mr. Cheesecake.
+After operating an online shop for several years, Mr. Cheesecake opened its first permanent shop at Tokyo Station in September 2024.
+Chef Tamura Koji previously moved to trained at some of France’s top restaurants before returning to Japan to launch Mr. Cheesecake.

 3. Cheese Garden